 the more procedural rules that apply generally to local elections administration.

-Under the current rules, local government elections are held on the third Saturday in November.
-However, that date will change to the third Saturday in October following the 2014 general local elections.
-Board of education trustees elections will also be held on the same four-year cycle.
+Local government elections are held on the third Saturday in October.
+Board of education trustees elections are also be held on the same four-year cycle.

 Municipal councils and regional district boards appoint a local Chief Election Officer to ensure the process is run in accordance with the Local Government Act, the Vancouver Charter, the Community Charter, the School Act, the Offence Act and the local government election bylaw as applicable.